Tsiolkovsky, Amur Oblast: Transportation

 Ledyanaya railway station serves the town and is located 5 km from it on the Trans-Siberian Railway.
 The Amur Highway (M58) also passes there.

 Vostochny cosmodrome

 In July 2010, Prime Minister Vladimir Putin announced that the area would be the site of a new Vostochny cosmodrome ("Eastern Spaceport"), to reduce Russian dependence on the Baikonur cosmodrome in Kazakhstan.

 On early December 2011, a public debate held in Tsiolkovsky with the participation of officials from the Russian space industry in which the settlement's future in the context of the construction of the new cosmodrome was discussed.
 It was announced the south-eastern district will be expanded with six-, nine-, and twelve-story buildings designed for the settlement of 12,000 people.
 The buildings will be built using solid blocks which will be produced in a factory located at Svobodny south of Tsiolkovsky.
 The south-east neighborhood will be located on 140 acres near the old part of the settlement.

-In late March 2012, it was reported that settlement residents are concerned with increase in crime, a situation the local population associates with a massive influx of temporary workers involved in the construction of infrastructure for the Cosmodrome.
-Many of the construction workers live in former military barracks, converted into a hostel.